borisdev/resume/resume-short.md

   Chain](https://python.langchain.com/docs/use_cases/more/code_writing/cpal) - first causal LLM chain.
 [Tweet by LangChain](https://twitter.com/LangChainAI/status/1678797225013440514)
 - new algorithm to 10x ground truth for my client's language AI
 - new backend analytics endpoint for my company's biggest feature
-- new observability system for me teams
+- new observability system for two teams
 - new language AI feature for my client
 - new microservice paradigm migration of my team
 - new geospatial human inequality metrics (PhD research)